zyx-0314/Github-Git-Guide/git/problems.md

 Live server might not work in some instances and as follows are enountered, reported and solution has been found.

 ### Working in Workspace or Github
+Reason:
+- Could be using `Remote Explorer` to access the github repository

 Solution:
 1. Open New Window (File > New Window or 'ctrl + shift + n')
 2. Then [Clone](https://github.com/zyx-0314/Github-Git-Guide/blob/main/git/settingup-git-windows.md#github-repositories)